About Stichting IKEA Foundation

 - You have proven ability to work well in a multicultural environment, are able to collaborate with people of different (professional) backgrounds.

 - You are able to work well in a flat environment, take initiative and mobilize people all around you to achieve desired results.
 You are flexible to perform tasks outside of the regular tasks when the situation so requires.

 - You have strong work ethics and hold high integrity standards.
 You have the courage to voice issues when you see them but also know how to handle difficult conversations in an effective and cordial way to build strong working relationships.

 - You know how to plan and prioritize your own work, focusing on the most value-adding activities and letting go of the irrelevant details.
 You take your responsibilities seriously and deliver what you commit to even under time pressure.

 - You are able and willing to travel internationally on a regular basis.

 A pre-employment screening as well as an online assessment will be part of the application process.

 We offer a dynamic working environment amongst co-workers from different nationalities.
 Amongst these nationalities, we share a single culture and set of values.
 You will be able to contribute to constantly improving the grant-making experience at the IKEA Foundation.
 In doing so, you will have the opportunity to work with innovative solutions and you will be challenged to come up with ideas for improvements in all areas.
 The better we can support our co-workers and partners, the more time and energy they can spend on the causes that we support!

 How to apply

-The recruitment for this vacancy is performed by Charity Works.
-Interested applicants should send a cover letter and CV, in English, to firstname.lastname@example.org.
-Please submit your application as soon as possible but no later than 10th of April 2021.
+The recruitment for this vacancy is performed by Charity Works (Netherlands).
+Interested candidates should send their application documents (cover letter and resume in English) by email to email@example.com before the 30th of September 2021.